NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.; Unit counts are from the American Community Survey 5-yr 2016.; Climate zone data are from ASHRAE 169 2006, IECC 2012, and M.C.
+- \Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.

+- \Unit counts are from the American Community Survey 5-yr 2016.

+- \Climate zone data are from ASHRAE 169 2006, IECC 2012, and M.C.
 Baechler 2015.

 Arguments
 *********